DataBiosphere/toil/docs/running/running.rst

           options = parser.parse_args()
           print Job.Runner.startToil(j, options) #Prints Hello, world!, ...

+.. todo:: This example needs to be written in a simpler style per the Toil meeting discusssion on July 12th.

 3. Specify a job store and run the workflow like so::

        $ python HelloWorld.py file:my-job-store

 Now you have run Toil on the ``singleMachine`` batch system (the default) using the ``file`` job store.

-The job store is a place where intermediate files are written to during the workflow's execution.
-The ``file`` job store is a job store that uses the files and directories on a locally-attached filesystem - in this case, a directory called ``my-job-store`` in the directory that ``HelloWorld.py`` is run from.
+Intermediate files are written to the job store during the workflow's execution.
+The ``file`` job store is a job store that uses the files and directories on a locally-attached filesystem.
+In this case, any intermediate files are written to a directory called ``my-job-store`` in the directory where ``HelloWorld.py`` is run.
 (Read more about :ref:`jobStoreInterface`.)

+The ``singleMachine`` batch system is primarily used to prepare and debug workflows on the local machine.
+Once they are ready, they will be run on a full-fledged batch system (see :ref:`batchsysteminterface`).

 Run ``python HelloWorld.py --help`` to see a complete list of available options.